 (see the full Christmas movie title list with movie summary below)

-TIP: We’ve included some great holiday films that are older on this list and may not be available to buy or stream online.
+FREEBIE TIP: We’ve included some great holiday films that are older on this list and may not be available to buy or stream online.
 However, you can check your local library!
-They often have older movies for loan.
+They often have older movies for loan for free.

 Ideas for Christmas Sleepover Movies for Family and Kids